barcode-history/barcode-history/README.md

 The type of error correction used by the symbology, if any.

+#### Identifier

+The ISO/IEC 15424 symbology identifier character for the symbology, if any.

+#### Identifier Modifiers

+The range of ISO/IEC 15424 symbology identifier modifier characters used by the symbology, if any.

 #### ZXing

 Whether or not the open source [ZXing](https://github.com/zxing/zxing) project supports the symbology.
 An indicator of the level of industry support for the symbology.